How to Select a SCUBA Tank

 Our Recommendations

 When purchasing tanks, the long-term advantages of steel's excellent buoyancy characteristics and long life make it the best choice for most divers.
-Choose a high-pressure hot-dip galvanized steel tank size that meets your needs when it is under filled, putting an end to short fill concerns.
+Choose a high-pressure steel tank size that meets your needs when it is under filled, putting an end to short fill concerns.
 If your budget is tight, then aluminum initially costs significantly less.
-If going with aluminum, avoid paints, and choose the brushed finish.
 You should choose a convertible valve having a 200-Bar DIN outlet with K insert, often described as 'Pro DIN/K' valve.
 The standard aluminum 80 with a K-valve is not a "one-size-fits-all" tank.
 Making the right tank choice can significantly improve your diving enjoyment.

 Categories: Articles